-As a kid I remember making gnocchi at home, although I do not remember the outcome.
-Lately I been craving gnocchi and decided it was about time I try it again.
+As a kid, I remember making gnocchi at home, although I do not remember the outcome.
+Lately, I’ve been craving gnocchi and decided it was about time I try it again.
 So I did.

-Gnocchi can be pair with a simple sauce, or just oil and parmessan cheese.
+Gnocchi can be paired with a simple sauce, or just oil and parmesan cheese.